San Bernardino Water Quality at a Glance

 Does San Bernardino have lead in its water system?

-• Monitoring program: Comprehensive testing is conducted throughout the distribution system with results reported in annual Consumer Confidence Reports
+• Ongoing monitoring: Regular testing is conducted throughout the distribution system with results reported annually

 Homes built before 1986 may have lead components in internal plumbing.
 Contact San Bernardino Municipal Water Department at 909-384-5095 if you have concerns about your home’s plumbing system.